Real-time Neural Dense Elevation Mapping for Urban Terrain with Uncertainty Estimations: Conclusion

 \section{Conclusion}

-We propose a learning-based dense elevation mapping framework for urban terrain reconstruction.
+We proposed a learning-based dense elevation mapping framework for online urban terrain reconstruction.
 It maintains high reconstruction quality and accuracy in both simulation and real-world scenarios.
-A GAN model is adopted to recognize and generate the terrain features in the occluded regions based on the prior knowledge of urban terrain.
-The proposed data pre-processing method and the map generation model show robust performance that can recover detailed terrain structures from sparse and noisy LiDAR observations, while also achieving high efficiency that can perform elevation mapping on mobile devices in real-time.
-By introducing the concept of Bayesian learning, the accuracy and generation quality of our model are further improved.
+The proposed data pre-processing method and the map generation model show robust performance that can recover detailed urban terrain structures from sparse and noisy LiDAR observations, while also achieving high efficiency to enable real-time elevation mapping on mobile devices.
 The provided uncertainty estimations also have the potential to assist the downstream tasks for safer and more robust performance.

+There are also several limitations of our approach.
+Our model overfits the urban scenarios and fails to recover the detailed features of irregular terrains or obstacles.
+The representation approach of point features needs to be improved to deal with overhanging obstacles and dynamic objects.
+In addition, the pipeline has no specific design to compensate for the drifts and it assumes the drifts are negligible in local mapping scenarios.
+Currently, a height drift of several centimeters will affect the stability of the point features and lead to degraded mapping performance.
+Jointly optimizing the map and the odometry might be a future direction to solve this problem.